Today's Top Gainer

 Commentary on key financials:

-Investments The total book value of investments in shares and securities including shares and securities held as stock in trade as on March 31, 2018 was 116.2 crores, higher by 74.1 crores as compared to previous financial year.
-This increase in investments was largely funded by short term borrowings (up by 46.6 crores) and issue of preferential allotment ( 24.1 crores)
+Investments The total book value of investments in shares and securities including shares and securities held as stock in trade as on March 31, 2019 was 23.28 crores, lower by 9.47 crores as compared to previous financial year.

 Taxes The company has outstanding MAT credit of 6.21 crores because of erstwhile tax exemption on Long Term Capital Gains.
 The company recognized 1.94 crores of MAT Credit related to previous financial year during the current financial year, impacting PAT.